 Education: M.S., Ecological Food and Farming Systems, Michigan State University; B.S., Anthropology, Grand Valley State University

-I am a first-year doctoral student studying the history of food systems in the United States, more specifically my research looks at public marketplaces and gardening programs of the Progressive Era.
-My previous research uncovered the contested origins of farmers markets in Grand Rapids, Michigan and I plan to extend this line of inquiry to the other Michigan municipalities, framing my findings within social movements of the Progressive Era such as universal suffrage and municipal welfare reform.
-I come to the MSU history department after a couple of decades of food systems scholarship, teaching, and practice from a variety of disciplines and perspectives.
+I am a third-year doctoral student studying the history of food systems in the United States, more specifically my previous research looked at public marketplaces and gardening programs of the Progressive Era and uncovered the contested participatory democracy surrounding the development of retail and wholesale farmers markets in Grand Rapids, Michigan.
+I plan to extend this line of inquiry, using the political economy/ecology and cultural meaning of food as a lens, to the agroindustrial development of west Michigan’s urban centers.